DHARPA-Project/lumy/docs/modularity.md

 ```

 In the example above the instructions tell Lumy to render `weights` and `data` vectors in the data preview side panel when the user is on the `biasAdjustmentAndResult` page.

+> an optional `view` field can be specified here to hint which particular data type transformer should be used here.

 ## Preparing and distributing Lumy UI modules